elvisnava/DSLab-StackOverflow/lit-review.md

 ## CIKM 2010 - Expert Identification in Community Question Answering
 The contribution consists of using a simple bias-based model to identify experts in the TurboTax community.
 Labels for experts are manually assigned by TurboTax moderators.

-The bias consists in wether a user tends to answer questions with a "low score", meaning questions with no existing answers or poor quality existing answers.
+The bias consists in whether a user tends to answer questions with a "low score", meaning questions with no existing answers or poor quality existing answers.
 The obtained model is compared with a simple text-based classification model and one based on a simple "Z-score".The bias model obtains very bad precision but very good recall.
 Combining it with the "Z-score" yields the best F1 score.

 The bias model can be modified to obtain higher precision (without affecting recall) by only considering users with more than N answers (however it can be seen from the graph that also the "random" classifier increases its precision in the same fashion, so it's not really about biases inherent in low volume users, rather than the fact that N is a proxy for being an expert).
 A better way of improving the model is by only considering the first month of answers of each user.
 This increases both accuracy and recall, and makes the Gaussian Model stand out as the most accurate.